Over the five years that this website has been running, we've received dozens of questions for information about Turunç.

 The two small supermarkets in the village (Şok & Migros) as well as the Pharmacy stock baby food but the choice is rather limited – just a few jars of a couple of different varieties.
 Even in Marmaris there isn't much more choice as people living here tend to make their own.
 You can also get most brands of baby milk such as SMA and Aptamil and the two supermarkets also stock nappies.

 The travel agencies in the village are also likely to be able to organise scooter, bicycle, wheelchair and mobility scooter hire.
-Check out our featured advertisers Green Idyma Travel and Koren Travel.
+Check out our featured advertisers Destination Turunç, Green Idyma Travel and JM Travel.

-In 2015, the pharmacy also had a wheelchair that could be hired.
+In previous years, the pharmacy also had a wheelchair that could be hired.

 The beach itself is a really enjoyable experience in Turunç.
 Sunbeds are available free of charge on the public beach.
 The beach areas in front of the two Turunç hotel complexes are private and are only for hotel guests: these areas are clearly marked.

 The restaurant and bar owners have to pay the village council for the sun beds on their beach area.
 So, although the sunbeds are free, you are expected to buy your drinks and/or meals from them to cover their costs.